Air superiority fighter: Evolution of the term

 During World War II and through the Korean War, fighters were classified by their role: heavy fighter, interceptor, escort fighter, night fighter, and so forth.
 With the development of heat seeking and radar guided missiles in the 1950s, design diverged between fighters optimized to not fight in range of the enemy’s guns; as these missile technologies progressed, so did fighter doctrine.
 In the United States, the influential prevalence of radar guided missiles with longer ranges developed fighters with no forward-firing gun, such as the original F-4 Phantom II, as it was thought that they would never need to resort to a dogfight.
 In 1954 the first long range radar missiles (AIM-7 Sparrow) were first successfully tested creating the beyond visual range (BVR) regime (interceptors).
-These aircraft would sacrifice high manoeuvrability, and instead focus on other performance characteristics, as they presumably would never engage in a dogfight with enemy fighters.
+These aircraft would sacrifice high maneuverability, and instead focus on other performance characteristics, as they presumably would never engage in a dogfight with enemy fighters.